Pelosi: Americans want ‘fair trial’ on Trump impeachment

 She warned: “Do that or pay a price.”

-Asked about Trump’s tweet, Pelosi, “Every knock from him is a boost.”
+Asked about Trump’s tweet, Pelosi said, “Every knock from him is a boost.”

 The Democratic-run House is set to vote this week to send the articles of impeachment to the Republican-controlled Senate after Pelosi ended a more than three-week delay.